 A survey of the major events, ideas and movements that have shaped Europe from Antiquity to the 21st century.
 (Field a or b).

-Europe in the 20th Century
+HIST 1002 [1.0 credit] Europe in the 20th Century

 An introduction to some of the major ideological, political, diplomatic, military, social, cultural and economic developments that have shaped contemporary Europe.
 (Field b).